jadecobra/python_tdd_exercises/source/how_to/make_tdd/make_tdd_environment.rst

   I need to install tree_ to use it

-  .. admonition:: to install tree_ on MacOS_ type this in the terminal
+  .. admonition:: if you are on using MacOS_ type this in the terminal

     first install brew_, if you do not have it already